Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Tactile Sensing

 \section{Tactile Sensing}

 Humanoid locomotion and manipulation involve extensive physical interactions with the environment and objects, requiring multimodal sensing for understanding the environment, tracking manipulated objects, and evaluating how contact impacts the balance of both the robot and the objects.
 Visual sensors have shown effectiveness in object tracking and simultaneous localization and mapping (SLAM)~\cite{chappellet2023humanoid}, while proprioceptive sensors are usually combined to estimate contact information in contact-rich tasks~\cite{seo2023deep}.
 These sensory modalities have been widely adopted in existing systems and have been thoroughly reviewed in the literature~\cite{humanoid_survey_IJAS}.

-This survey complements existing research by focusing on a less explored but equally critical sensing modality: tactile sensing.
+In contrast, tactile sensing, despite being uniquely suited for capturing detailed contact information critical for both locomotion and manipulation, has received relatively limited attention in existing humanoid literature.
+This survey specifically highlights tactile sensing to address this gap and to underscore its complementary role alongside other sensing modalities in humanoid systems.

 Mimicking the human sense of touch, tactile sensing provides more accurate and comprehensive contact information over large areas of robot skin compared to proprioceptive sensors~\cite{kheddar2011robio}, and allows the robot to perceive complex environments and assess object properties through physical interactions, especially in scenarios where vision is occluded~\cite{jain2013reaching}.
 Additionally, tactile sensing can be used to estimate contact-based object properties such as roughness, texture, and weight, complementing traditional visual information such as location, shape, and color~\cite{gao2022tactile}.
 A combination of tactile with other sensory modalities can significantly enhance humanoid perception capabilities in solving complex loco-manipulation tasks.